 I have given my child to you and I am hoping for the best.
 I have faith that everything will be fine.
 It is no longer in my hands.

-We accompanied Sanjit and his father to Kalinga Eye Hospital.
-His mother came later.
 After an operation on his right eye in the morning, Sanjit had his first bandages removed that afternoon.
 He sat very quietly while his mother offered reassurance, telling him how brave and good he was being.
 When the nurse put drops in Sanjit’s eyes, he cried a little due to the soreness.

-However, a surgeon confirmed that although the operation on Sanjit’s right eye had been successful, they wouldn’t be able to operate on the left because the cornea had been damaged beyond repair.
+A surgeon confirmed that although the operation on Sanjit’s right eye had been successful, they wouldn’t be able to operate on the left because the cornea had been damaged beyond repair.

 Sanjit’s parents were upset by the news, but they were still positive the sight in his right eye would allow him to join in at school once again.
-And they were happy when Sanjit gave the hospital director a friendly wave from across the room!
+And they were happy when Sanjit gave the hospital director a friendly wave from across the room.

 When we visited Sanjit at home a few days layer, we weren’t expecting a huge transformation, particularly as he had only had surgery on one eye, and he had been so quiet before.
 We were wrong!